cloudaware/compliance-policies/ce/ca/azure/virtual-machine/os-and-data-disks-encryption-with-cmk/remediation.md

 **NOTE**: During encryption it is likely that a reboot will be required.
 It may take up to 15 minutes to complete the process.

-**NOTE 2**: This may differ for Linux machines as you may need to set the -skipVmBackup parameter.
+For Linux machines you may need to set the `-skipVmBackup` parameter.